Find the best prices on the drinks you want, enjoy exclusive voucher codes and make amazing savings

 Waitrose Blueprint range

-Waitrose have two Own Label Ranges, ‘No.1’ and ‘Blueprint’.
+Waitrose Cellar have two Own Label Ranges of note: ‘No.1’ and ‘Blueprint’.

-The No. 1 range is a more ‘up market’ selection of sixteen wines, where the wine buyers have collaborated with some good producers to create an exclusive range.
-The No. 1 range applies in Waitrose to most sections of the store, not just wines.
+The No. 1 range is a more ‘up market’ selection of over 20 wines, where the wine buyers have collaborated with some renowned producers to create an exclusive range.

 But the range I wish to focus on now is the Blueprint range, which is a selection of thirty eight wines, all selected for being good examples and classic of what they should represent.

-These thirty eight wines are the most popular, mass market wines in the British Market, from Prosecco to Pinot Grigio, Rioja, Argentinian Malbec, Chianti, White Burgundy, New Zealand Sauvignon Blanc, Claret, Cotes du Rhone and Provence Rose.
+These wines focus on the most popular, mass market wines in the British Market, from Prosecco to Pinot Grigio, Rioja, Argentinian Malbec, Chianti, White Burgundy, New Zealand Sauvignon Blanc, Claret, Cotes du Rhone and Provence Rose.
 It also feature Port, Sherry, English white wine, Soave, German Riesling and Albarino.

 How good are they?
 Well, they certainly do what they promise - they taste like good examples of each production area, and moreover, they represent good value for each wine.